Enhance your Snowflake environment with codbex’s low-code solutions, effortlessly deployed as Docker images for maximum efficiency.

 2. In a worksheet execute the following commands:

-• Create a new role with privileges, warehouse and DB
+• create a new role with privileges, warehouse and DB

 // Create an CONTAINER_USER_ROLE with required privileges